christianhelle/refitter/src/Refitter/README.md

   - `transientErrorHandler` - This is the transient error handler to use.
 Possible values are `None`, `Polly`, and `HttpResilience`.
 Default is `None`
   - `maxRetryCount` - This is the max retry count used in the Polly retry policy.
 Default is 6
   - `firstBackoffRetryInSeconds` - This is the duration of the initial retry backoff.
 Default is 1 second
+- `apizrSettings` - Setting this will format Refit interface to be managed by Apizr.
+See https://www.apizr.net for more information
+  - `withRequestOptions` - Tells if the Refit interface methods should have a final IApizrRequestOptions options parameter
+  - `withRegistrationHelper` - Tells if Refitter should generate Apizr registration helpers (extended with dependencyInjectionSettings set, otherwise static)
+  - `withCacheProvider` - Set the cache provider to be used
+  - `withPriority` - Tells if Apizr should handle request priority
+  - `withMediation` - Tells if Apizr should handle request mediation (extended only)
+  - `withOptionalMediation` - Tells if Apizr should handle optional request mediation (extended only)
+  - `withMappingProvider` - Set the mapping provider to be used
+  - `withFileTransfer` - Tells if Apizr should handle file transfer
 - `codeGeneratorSettings` - Setting this allows customization of the NSwag generated types and contracts
   - `requiredPropertiesMustBeDefined` - Default is true,
   - `generateDataAnnotations` - Default is true,